ericknathan/ericknathan/README-EN.md

 ### Currently my stack is:

-📱 Mobile apps with Java/Kotlin (Android only) or React Native (Hybrid systems)
+📱 Mobile Apps with React Native (Hybrid Systems) and some knowledge to use Java and Kotlin natively

-💻 Front-end web development with ReactJS, depending on the case in NextJS framework set
+💻 Front-end web development with ReactJS and its derived libraries

-📡 REST APIs using Node.js or PHP
+📡 REST APIs using Node.js and its main libraries

-💾 Storage in relational databases (SQL) like MySQL and PostgreSQL or Firebase
+💾 Storage in relational databases (SQL) like MySQL or non-relational using Firebase/MongoDB

 ### About me: